Share This Post

 • Mechanical Debridement.
 Physical removal of the fungal mass through debridement can enhance the effectiveness of antifungal therapies.
 This may involve manual filing, laser therapy or chemical treatments to soften and remove the infected nail tissue.

 • Surgical Removal.
 In severe or refractory cases, surgical removal of the affected nail may be necessary.
-This is typically followed by prolonged anti-fungal treatment to prevent recurrence.

 • Some can opt for laser as an add on treatment